dahoba/Live-Portrait-Maker/README.md

 ---

-Live Portrait maker is a simple 2.5D Unity (C#) dress up game using Unity's UI and ShaderLab 😎Hopefully it can help fellow devs!
+Live Portrait Maker is a simple 2.5D Unity (C#) dress up game using Unity's UI and ShaderLab 😎Hopefully it can help fellow devs!

 ---
 ## Unity Plug-ins